Life insurance: United States

-Premiums paid by the policy owner are normally not deductible for federal and state income tax purposes, and proceeds paid by the insurer upon the death of the insured are not included in gross income for federal and state income tax purposes.
-However, if the proceeds are included in the "estate" of the deceased, it is likely they will be subject to federal and state estate and inheritance tax.
+Premiums paid by the policy owner are normally not deductible for federal and state income tax purposes, and death benefit proceeds are not included in gross income for federal and state income tax purposes.
+This means that for the average payout - just over $200,000 in 2023 - beneficiaries typically collect death benefit payments free of taxes.
+However, if the payout is large enough to push the policy owner's taxable estate over the lifetime gift and estate tax exemption, it may trigger federal estate taxes.
+Depending on where the deceased lived, their estate may be taxed at the state level as well.

 Cash value increases within the policy are not subject to income taxes unless certain events occur.
 For this reason, insurance policies can be legal and legitimate tax shelter wherein savings can increase without taxation until the owner withdraws the money from the policy.
 In flexible-premium policies, large deposits of premiums could cause the contract to be considered a modified endowment contract by the Internal Revenue Service (IRS), which negates many of the tax advantages associated with life insurance.
 The insurance company, in most cases, will inform the policy owner of this danger before deciding their premium.

 The tax ramifications of life insurance are complex.
 The policy owner would be well advised to carefully consider them.
 As always, both the United States Congress and state legislatures can change the tax laws at any time.

 In 2018, a fiduciary standard rule on retirement products by the United States Department of Labor posed a possible risk.